taylormeador/data-streamer/README.md

 # Real-Time IoT Device Data Streaming Platform

-This project is a prototype of a distributed, high-throughput data streaming platform for IoT device data.
+This project is a learning-focused exploration of distributed systems architecture using an IoT data streaming platform as the foundation.
+The primary goal is gaining hands-on experience with modern backend technologies including Kafka, Redis, PostgreSQL, and containerized microservices.

-The goal is not to build a production-ready system, but to explore how distributed architectures evolve as they scale.
-Each iteration introduces new features, realistic business logic, and simulated product requirements.
-As the system grows more complex, I’ll benchmark performance, document results, and use the findings to identify bottlenecks and experiment with optimizations.

-Over time, additional services will be introduced and existing ones scaled horizontally, while resource usage per service will remain consistent through fixed limits in Docker Compose.
-The focus is on understanding how distributed systems behave under load, how design trade-offs emerge, and how architectures adapt across the lifecycle of a project.

 ### Timeline